 "Isn't it?
 When my father presented his poetry, I did what I was supposed to do.
 But what I actually felt was, Jesus Christ dad!
 Why don't you ever want to talk with me about ice skating or movies or something, you know?
 I want to be a ten-year-old little girl and talk to my daddy, I don't want to have to come up with convoluted literary exegesis to CONNECT with you!"
 She paused.

 "Yet at the same time I adored that my father was a poet, I loved that side of him..."

 She said all these emotionally charged thoughts came after she picked up my Emily Dickinson message in the middle of a day of a million things, and what immediately sprang to her mind was: My God, this man is exactly like my father!

 "So that's why I'm not sure I want poetry recited to me," she said.
-"I prefer to hear you tell me that you went running through the park, or had an interesting photo shoot, things like that."
+"I prefer to hear you tell me you went running through the park, or had an interesting photo shoot, things like that."

 This discombobulated me.
 Obviously I had erred in a rather big way, and I felt the beginning of a major cold sweat.
 Here we go again.